OpenEvalProject/evals/manuscripts/elife-24494/v3/manuscript.md

 In preparation for experimental manipulation, individual anemones were placed in 24-well plates in 2.5 ml of 1 µm-filtered seawater (FSW) and acclimated for 3–4 days, with the FSW replaced daily.
 Well-plates containing aposymbiotic anemones were kept at 26°C in the dark, while those containing symbiotic anemones were maintained in an incubator at a light intensity of approximately 40 µmol quanta m−2 s−1 with a 12/12 hr light/dark photoperiod.
 Animals were not fed during the acclimation or experimental periods.

-## Immunoblot analysis of anti-thrombospondin protein targets
+### Immunoblot analysis of anti-thrombospondin protein targets

-Immunoblots were performed on
+Immunoblots were performed on A. pallida proteins using an anti-human thrombospondin rabbit polyclonal antibody.
+The thrombospondin antibody was made against an epitope corresponding to the three TSR domains of human thrombospondin proteins 1 and 2 (Santa Cruz Biotechnology Cat# sc-14013 RRID:AB_2201952).
+The epitope showed sequence similarity to a TSR protein identified in A. pallida (Figure 8A).
+Groups of eight aposymbiotic or symbiotic anemones were homogenized on ice in 1 ml homogenization buffer (50 mM Tris–HCl, pH 7.4, 300 mM NaCl, 5 mM EDTA) with a protease inhibitor cocktail (BD Biosciences, San Jose, CA, USA).
+Homogenates were centrifuged at 4°C for 15 min at 14,000 x g to pellet cell debris, supernatants were decanted and protein concentrations were determined using the Bradford assay.
+Protein was adjusted or diluted in RIPA buffer to a standard concentration of 50 µg total protein per well and boiled for 5 min in loading dye.
+Proteins were resolved on a 7% SDS–PAGE gel and then electrophoretically transferred overnight onto nitrocellulose membrane.
+After blocking with 5% non-fat dry milk in TBS-Tween 20 (0.1%) for 1 hr at 37°C, membranes were incubated with anti-thrombospondin or an IgG isotype control, both at a dilution of 1:200, for 2 hr at room temperature.
+The blots were washed three times in TBS-Tween 20 followed by incubation in a HRP-conjugate goat anti-rabbit IgG Alexa Fluor 546 secondary antibody (Molecular Probes Cat# A-11030 RRID:AB_144695) at a 1:5000 dilution (0.2 µg ml−1; Sigma, St. Louis, MO, USA) for 1 hr.
+Bands were detected by enhanced chemiluminescence (Millipore, Temecula, CA, USA).
+Blots were stripped and re-probed with an actin loading control (Santa Cruz Biotechnology Cat# Sc-1616 RRID:AB_630836), see Figure 4—figure supplement 1 for actin control.

 ![Figure 8.](https://cdn.elifesciences.org/articles/24494/elife-24494-fig8-v3.jpg)

 **Figure 8.:** (A) Alignment of the second TSR domains from human thrombospondin 1 and TSR proteins from the anemone Aiptasia pallida and the dinoflagellate Symbiodinium minutum.
 In red are the binding sites for glycosaminoglycans (GAGs) and CD36; greyscale indicates the % identity of the three sequences.
 Pink annotation indicates the TSR peptide sequence covering all three binding domains; inset are the synthetic peptide sequences for experimental peptides.
 In Peptide 2, the cysteine residues were replaced with alanine residues, as shown in red.
 (B) A section of the antibody-binding region of the human thrombospondin 1/2 antibody (H-300, sc-14013 from Santa Cruz Biotechnology), aligned to a TSR protein fragment from Aiptasia sp.
-Legends for Supplementary Material.DOI: http://dx.doi.org/10.7554/eLife.24494.022
+Legends for Supplementary Material.

-## Cryosectioning and immunofluorescence microscopy to localize TSR proteins
+### Cryosectioning and immunofluorescence microscopy to localize TSR proteins

 Immunofluorescence was used to investigate the presence of TSR proteins on the surface of dinoflagellate cells.
 We compared anti-human TSR binding in cultured S. minutum strain CCMP830 to S. minutum cells freshly isolated from A. pallida.
 To obtain freshly-isolated symbiont cells with intact symbiosome membranes, anemones were homogenized in a microfuge tube with a micro-pestle and the resulting homogenate was centrifuged at a low speed (<1000 rpm) for 5 min to produce an algal pellet.
 The pellet was washed several times in FSW and re-pelleted.
 Algal cells were re-suspended to a final concentration of 2.5 × 104 cells per ml.
 The lipophilic membrane stain, Dil (1,1'-dioctadecyl-3,3,3',3'-tetramethylindocarbocyanine perchlorate, DilC18(3); Molecular Probes), was used to test for the presence of putative symbiosome membrane surrounding freshly isolated symbiont cells and cells taken from culture.
 Dil was added to cells in 500 µl of FSW in a microfuge tube and gently mixed shortly before small amounts of suspended cells were placed on a well slide and imaged.
 Both cultured and freshly isolated S. minutum cells were incubated in the anti-human TSR conjugated to the secondary antibody Alexa Fluor 546 goat anti rabbit IgG fluorescent probe (Molecular Probes Cat# A-11030 RRID:AB_144695) at a 1:1000 dilution.
 Anti-thrombospondin and Dil labeling in cells was imaged using a Zeiss LSM 510 Meta microscope through a Plan- APOCHROMAT 63x/1.4 Oil DIC objective lens.
 See Supplementary file 2 for a description of fluorescent dyes and the specific excitation and emission wavelengths.

 To localize TSR proteins in symbiotic and aposymbiotic anemone tissues, cryosections of anemone tentacles were made using methods modified from Dunn et al. (2007).
 The sections were washed twice in PBS and fixed with 4% PFA for 10 min, and then washed twice in PBS.
 Sections were then permeabilized with 0.2% Triton-X-100 in PBS for 5 min and blocked in 3% BSA, 0.2% Triton-X-100 in PBS for 30 min, before incubation in the anti-human TSR rabbit polyclonal antibody (described above) at a 1:200 dilution (in blocking buffer) for 4 hr at 4°C. Slides were subsequently washed three times for 5 min each with 0.2% Triton-X-100 in PBS at rt.
 Alexa Fluor 546 (Molecular Probes Cat# A-11030 RRID:AB_144695) secondary antibody was diluted in blocking buffer (1:150 dilution) and added to the slides for 1 hr in the dark at rt.
 Slides were washed three times in the dark for 5 min with 0.2% PBS/Triton-X-100.
 A drop of Vectashield DAPI hard set mounting medium was then used to stain nuclei and mount cover slips onto slides.
 Immunofluorescence was visualized using a Zeiss LSM 510 Meta microscope through a Plan-APOCHROMAT 63x/1.4 Oil DIC objective lens.
 The fluorescence excitation/emission was 556/573 nm for Alexa Fluor 546 and 543/600–700 nm for Symbiodinium chlorophyll autofluorescence (see Supplementary file 2).

-## Experimental manipulation of anemones
+### Experimental manipulation of anemones

 In preparation for experimental manipulation, individual anemones were placed in 24-well plates in 2.5 ml FSW and acclimated for 4 days, with FSW replaced daily.
 During this time, aposymbiotic anemones were maintained in darkness, and symbiotic anemones were maintained in an incubator at 26°C under the light regime described above.
 Animals were not fed during the experimental period.

 Aposymbiotic anemones were experimentally inoculated with S. minutum cells and colonization success was determined by quantifying the number of symbionts present in host tissues (see below).
 Experimental treatments were initiated 2 hr prior to colonization with S. minutum.
 For inoculation, cultured S. minutum cells were added to each well to a final concentration of 2 × 105 cells ml−1.
 After incubation with dinoflagellate cells for 4 hr, anemones were washed twice in FSW and experimental treatments were refreshed.
 Well-plates were then placed back into an incubator at 26°C under the light regime described above.

-## Addition of anti-human TSR rabbit polyclonal antibody during onset of symbiosis
+#### Addition of anti-human TSR rabbit polyclonal antibody during onset of symbiosis

 To investigate the effects of blocking TSR domains at the onset of symbiosis, aposymbiotic anemones were incubated with the rabbit anti-human TSR polyclonal antibody as described above.
 Anemones were incubated for 2 hr prior to inoculation with S. minutum in anti-human TSR (Santa Cruz Biotechnology Cat# sc-14013 RRID:AB_2201952), at a concentration of 0.5 µg antibody ml−1 FSW.
 Control animals were given fresh FSW at the same time.
 For inoculation, cultured S. minutum cells were added to each well, to a final concentration of 2 × 105 cells ml−1.
 After incubation with dinoflagellate cells for 4 hr, anemones were washed twice in FSW and experimental treatments were refreshed.
 Well-plates were then placed back into an incubator at 26°C under the light regime described above.
 Anemones were sampled at 48, 72, 96 and 120 hr post-inoculation to measure colonization success.
 Colonization success was determined by quantifying the number of symbionts present in host tissues (detailed below).
 Treatment conditions of these animals were refreshed once every 24 hr.

-## Addition of human thrombospondin-1 protein
+#### Addition of human thrombospondin-1 protein

 To investigate the effect of TSR proteins on dinoflagellate colonization success, soluble human thrombospondin-1 protein (thrombospondin human platelet, Athens Research and Technology, #:16-20-201319) was added to aposymbiotic anemones at a concentration of 25 µg ml−1 FSW.
 All other aspects of this experiment were identical to those described for the addition of anti-human TSR.

-## Addition of synthetic TSR peptides
+#### Addition of synthetic TSR peptides

 To investigate whether native A. pallida TSR domains would produce a similar effect to human thrombospondin protein, anemones were incubated in synthetic TSR peptides at a concentration of 150 µg ml−1 FSW.
 Several studies have used TSR peptide fragments to investigate the binding sites of specific receptors such as SRB1 (Li et al., 1993; Tolsma et al., 1993; Karagiannis and Popel, 2007; Cano et al., 2009).
 The putative TSR domain from A. pallida contains multiple binding motifs - WXXWXXW, CSVTCG and GVQTRLR - which are all known to bind glycosaminoglycans and class B scavenger receptors in humans.
 Two separate peptides were designed (Figure 8B).
 Peptide 1 was identical to TSR domain two from the predicted protein A. pallida comp25690 (taken from an A. pallida transcriptome [Lehnert et al., 2012]).
 For Peptide 2, the cysteine residues in Peptide 1 were substituted with alanine residues to avoid peptide self-adhesion and hence loss of adhesion to target molecules.
 Peptides were designed according to peptide design guidelines (at www.biomatik.com version 3, RRID:SCR_008944).
 All other aspects of this experiment were identical to those described for the addition of anti-human TSR.

-## Assessing colonization success using confocal microscopy
+### Assessing colonization success using confocal microscopy

 Colonization success was assessed fluorometrically with a Zeiss LSM 510 Meta confocal microscope, following the methods detailed elsewhere (Detournay et al., 2012; Neubauer et al., 2016).
 Colonization success was expressed as the percent of pixels with an autofluorescence intensity above the background intensity.
 Each experimental treatment had a sample size of three anemones per treatment and time-point, with percent colonization taken as a mean of three to four tentacles per anemone.
 Three untreated symbiotic anemones (three to four tentacles per anemone) were examined to determine a baseline colonization level for symbiotic anemones.
 The sample size was limited by both the supply of anemones as well as the number of anemones that could be processed for confocal microscopy at each time point.

-## Statistical analysis of colonization success
+### Statistical analysis of colonization success

 The statistical significance of colonization success under the treatments described above was assessed using a mixed-effects analysis-of-variance model.
 As measures on multiple samples (i.e., tentacles) per anemone violate independence assumptions, we treated ‘anemone’ as a random effect to account for correlation among samples within anemones.
 Main effects included time (in hours) and treatment, and their interaction was estimated to account for differences between treatments at each time point.
-The full model can be written as:yi,j=βXi+μj+ϵi,j
+The full model can be written as:

+$$
+y_{i,j}=\betaX_{i}+\mu_{j}+ϵ_{i,j}
+$$

-Here, yi,j is the logarithm of percent colonization of tentacle i within anemone j, β is a vector of effects to be estimated, X is a design matrix encoding the treatment and time point, as well as interaction term contrasts, μj is a normally distributed random effect for anemone j, and ϵi,j are normally distributed residuals.
+Here, $y_{i,j}$ is the logarithm of percent colonization of tentacle i within anemone j, $\beta$ is a vector of effects to be estimated, X is a design matrix encoding the treatment and time point, as well as interaction term contrasts, $\mu_{j}$ is a normally distributed random effect for anemone j, and $ϵ_{i,j}$ are normally distributed residuals.
 Contrasts were specified between each treatment and controls at each time-point to assess statistical significance of treatment effects over time, using Tukey’s post-hoc test to account for multiple comparisons.
 The model was estimated using the NLME package (Pinheiro et al., 2016) for the statistical computing software R (R-Core-Team, 2012) (RRID:SCR_001905, www.R-project.org).
 All datasets and code to reproduce statistical analyses and figures are given as supplementary materials (Figure 5—source data 1–6, and Supplementary Source code 1).

-## qPCR of TSR-domain-containing proteins
+### qPCR of TSR-domain-containing proteins

 To investigate the specific TSR proteins that are involved in the onset of symbiosis, gene expression of two sequences obtained from the bioinformatics searches of the A. pallida genome, Ap_Sema5 and Ap_Trypsin-like was measured using quantitative PCR (qPCR).
 First, to confirm the genome assembly, primers for each sequence were designed using Primer3plus (RRID:SCR_003081, http://primer3plus.com/cgi-bin/dev/primer3plus.cgi) to amplify overlapping 700–900 bp fragments (Supplementary file 3).
 PCR for each primer set was performed using the Go Taq Flexi kit (Promega, Madison, WI) with the following protocol: 94°C for 3 min, 35 cycles of 94°C for 45 s, annealing temperature for 45 s, and 72°C for 1 min, followed by a final extension at 72°C for 10 min.
 PCR products were cleaned using the QiaQuick PCR purification kit (Qiagen, Valencia CA) and sequenced on the ABI 3730 capillary sequence machine in the Center for Genome Research and Biocomputing (CGRB) at Oregon State University.
 Sequences obtained were aligned to the original genome sequence using Geneious v 7.1.8 (RRID:SCR_010519, Kearse et al., 2012) to verify amplification of the correct sequence and ensure that overlapping regions between fragments displayed high similarity.
 If a region varied greatly from the genome, the region was re-sequenced for confirmation before moving forward.
 Ap_Trypsin-like contained a region that was different than AIPGENE 1852, and therefore this sequence has been submitted to GenBank (accession # KY807678). qPCR primers for products between 100–200 bp with an annealing temperature of 60°C were designed using Primer3 Plus (Supplementary file 4), and the products were amplified and sequenced as previously described to confirm the correct amplicon.
 The efficiency of each primer set was tested to ensure that it was at least 90%.